Skip to content

 1982 | United States | 125 min | More...

-When another assault leaves her covered in bruises and bite marks, Silver has her explain herself to his fellow clinicians.
-In a crowded, smoke-filled room, she endures questions from old men sporting skeptical stares.
+When another assault leaves her covered in bruises and bite marks, Silver has Hershey explain herself to his fellow clinicians.
+In a crowded, smoke-filled room, she endures questions from old men sporting more skeptical stares.
 After she leaves, they ignore the physical evidence and focus on her sexual history.

 Exasperated, she turns to a group of parapsychologists.
-These academics see her as a means to advance their careers.
-They approach her after an attack, feigning concern, saying, “Maybe this doesn’t seem like the best time for this, but we’re afraid for you.”
+Sensing a means to advance their careers, they approach Hershey after an attack, feigning concern, saying, “Maybe this doesn’t seem like the best time for this, but we’re afraid for you.”
 They then propose a dangerous experiment that treats her as a guinea pig.

 Hershey’s alone.
 As much an inhuman “entity” as the force attacking her.